SocialCentivPublic/cheftacular/lib/cheftacular/README.md

     4. `--fetch-backup` If doing a pg_data log, this will fetch the latest logs from the pg_data log directory for each database.

-19. `cft migrate` this command will grab the first alphabetical node for a repository and run a migration that will hit the database primary server.
+20. `cft migrate` this command will grab the first alphabetical node for a repository and run a migration that will hit the database primary server.

-20. `cft pass NODE_NAME` will drop the server's sudo password into your clipboard.
+21. `cft pass NODE_NAME` will drop the server's sudo password into your clipboard.
 Useful for when you need to ssh into the server itself and try advanced linux commands

-21. `cft reinitialize IP_ADDRESS NODE_NAME` will reconnect a server previously managed by chef to a new chef server.
+22. `cft reinitialize IP_ADDRESS NODE_NAME` will reconnect a server previously managed by chef to a new chef server.
 The node name MUST MATCH THE NODE'S ORIGINAL NODE NAME for the roles to be setup correctly.

+23. `cft role_toggle NODE_NAME ROLE_NAME activate|deactivate` This command will allow you to **toggle** roles on nodes without using `cft upload_nodes`

+    1. This command uses your *role_toggling:deactivated_role_suffix* attribute set in your cheftacular.yml to toggle the role, it checks to see if the toggled name exists then sets the node's run_list to include the toggled role

+    2. EX: `cft role_toggle apisc01 worker activate` will find the node apisc01 and attempt to toggle the worker role to on.
+If the node does NOT have the worker_deactivate role, then it will add it if *role_toggling:strict_roles* is set to **false**

+        1. If *role_toggling:strict_roles* is set to true, then cheftacular would raise an error saying this role is unsettable on the node.
+On the other hand, if the node already has the worker_deactivaterole, then this command will succeed even if *strict_roles* is set.

+    3. In case it isn't obvious, this command ONLY supports deactivation suffix roles like worker_deactivate or worker_off, with theiron counterpart just being the role itself, like "worker".

+        1. Please run `cft list_toggleable_roles NODE_NAME` to get a list of your org's toggleable roles for a node.

-22. `cft run COMMAND [--all]` will trigger the command on the first server in the role.
+24. `cft run COMMAND [--all]` will trigger the command on the first server in the role.
 Can be used to run rake commands or anything else.

     1. `--all` will make the command run against all servers in a role rather than the first server it comes across.
 Don't do this if you're modifying the database with the command.